 The Chapel Choir

-The all-male choir is one of only three college choirs of its kind in Cambridge.
+The choir is one of only three college choirs of its kind in Cambridge.
 It is thought that boys may have sung in the Chapel from the foundation of the College in the fifteenth century, but in 1849 the Choir was re-endowed and provision was made for "six singing boys" to adorn the worship of the newly-restored Chapel.
 The College does not maintain a choir school, but instead recruits choristers from a wide range of local schools.